minagawah/iced-dynamic-import-sample/README.md

   },
 ```

 Means, I am serving the JS assets from: http://tokyo800.jp/mina/echo-bot/assets
-If I had `/assets` for this, it means a whole lot.
+Say, if I had `/assets`, it means totally different.
-When `html-webpack-plugin` emits the paths for JS assets in `index.html`,
-it would become like this:
+If I had `/assets`, when `html-webpack-plugin` emit the asset paths, it would look like this:

 ```html
 <script src="/assets/app.a9b38752ab1a9b8d4ae9.js">
 ```

-which will results in 404.
-With this, not only would you fail in fetching WASM files,
-but for JS assets as well.
-So, you want to specify `assets` instead of `/assets` for `publicPath`.
+and it is certainly not what I want (will result in 404).
+So, you need to make sure `publicPath` to have a _relative path_.
+In my case, I must avoid `/assets`, but need `assets` instead.

 #### [Step 5] Creating a Symlink